Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 ```
 0x500|0x600
 ```
 This is a region that starts at offset 0x500 with a size of 0x600.
 It is important to note that the final `Flash Device Image` size is defined by its regions and not by the `Size` token value.
+The none of the regions can have addresses above the `Size`.

 If we want to, we can assign PCDs to the region offset/size values:
 ```